 When we advise our Italian majors and minors, we encourage them to forge an interdisciplinary study program that responds to their interests and inclinations, both at the College and abroad.

 - One of our majors involved in environmental studies enriched his research on the alternative sources of energy that are promoted in Italy by doing an internship in one of the country's major centers.

 - Another combined Italian with gender and women studies and interviewed the members of some prominent feminist groups in Italy so she could complete her independent study once she was back at the College.

 - A third student majoring both in Italian and anthropology collected materials in Italy for her honors thesis, as she is interested in the way food is related to cultural practices in different regional contexts

-In addition to benefiting from what is offered by our department, our students may earn a certificate from one of the College's interdisciplinary academic centers:
+In addition to benefiting from what is offered by our department, our students may earn a certificate from one of the College's four centers for interdisciplinary scholarship:

 - Toor Cummings Center for international Studies and the Liberal Arts (CISLA);

 - Ammerman Center for Arts and Technology

 - Holleran Center for Community Action and Public Policy